Financial-Times/origami/MIGRATION.md

 ## Migrating from v4 to v5

+### Markup

+Button tabs no longer have a default theme.
+Add the CSS class `o-tabs--secondary` to your markup where `o-tabs o-tabs--buttontabs` has been used alone without a theme

 ### Mixins

 - The `oTabs` mixin now includes all styles required for unstyled tabs and button tabs.
 See the [Sass documentation](README.md#sass) for information on the new parameters